apparebit/shantay/README.md

     If `mean` contains a value, then `count` also contains a value, thus enabling correct aggregation with a weighted average.

+    In theory, transparency database columns with arbitrary text let platforms provide granular detail about content moderation decisions.
+In practice, content moderation at scale pushes platforms towards standardizing free-form text as well.
+Alibaba appears to be the one exception, with mostly unique entries for these columns.
+Alas, that is the result of the firm including case-specific identifiers in the text.
+Since that causes Alibaba to account for 2/3 of rows in daily summary statistics, Shantay does not track Alibaba's entries for the worst offending transparency database columns.

 ## 4. Big Data in the Small